weilun-chiu/dbscan/README.md

     - Refactor the AVX2 interface to accept the iterators instead of vector for better generailization.
 Observed slight speed up.
     - Refactor to avoid the allocation in loops.
     - Refactor to apply const on runtime invariant variables.
+    - Refactor to avoid copy in range for.